nyquist/memory2go/linux/iptables.md

   - UNTRACKED: if marked with NOTRACK at the RAW table
   - SNAT: used to track packets associated with SNAT
   - DNAT: used to track packets associated with a DNAT
-- MANGLE: alter packet headers
+- MANGLE: alter packet headers.
+This is available in all chains: PREROUTING, INPUT, FORWARD, OUTPUT, POSTROUTING
-- NAT: performs network address translation
+- NAT: performs network address translation.
+DNAT is available in PREORUTING and OUTPUT chains.
+SNAT is available in INPUT and POSTROUTING chains
-- FILTER: for basic filtering
+- FILTER: for basic filtering.
+It is available only in INPUT, FORWARD and OUTPUT chains.
-- SECURITY: only used for systems that have SELinux installed
+- SECURITY: only used for systems that have SELinux installed.
+It is available only where FILTER is available: INPUT, FORWARD and OUTPUT chains.